Your Software PM Mentor

 The best way is to use Work Breakdown Structure Elements.
 You do have a WBS on your project, don’t you?

-Depending on the required level of details you can put it this way:
+Depending on the required level of detail you can put it this way:

 Deliverable 1